openshift/cincinnati-graph-data/CONTRIBUTING.md

 ## Security response

-If you've found a security issue that you'd like to disclose confidentially, please contact Red Hat's Product Security team.
+If you've found a security issue that you'd like to disclose confidentially, please [contact Red Hat's Product Security team][security].

 ## Getting started